Philippi, West Virginia: Settlement

+In 1825, the first post office in the region (that would later become Barbour County) was established by Henson Lewis Hoff (1805-1890), an expeditious young man who had just arrived from Loudoun County.
+Hoff settled at Cherry Hill, just west of the current city limits of Philippi.
+After Hoff became the postmaster, the community that would become Philippi was known as "Hoffsville" and remained so until 1841 when the name "Philippa" was first considered.

+Founding and naming

-In March 1843, the vast Monongalia County of western Virginia was carved up into several smaller political units, among them Barbour County, which included Booth's Ferry.
+In March 1843, the vast Harrison and Randolph Counties of western Virginia were carved up into several smaller political units, among them Barbour County, which included Hoffsville.
 In 1899, Hu Maxwell described the April 1843 founding and official naming of the new county seat:

 "The county seat of Barbour was located at the place where Philippi now stands before there was a town and before the place was named.
 It was then a farm belonging to William F. Wilson, and the locality had long been known as Booth's Ferry.
 The land was first the property of William Anglin, and in succession was owned by John Wilson, Daniel Booth, Ely Butcher, Elmore Hart, Thomas H. Hite and William F. Wilson, who divided it into lots and disposed of the most of it within a few years of the establishing of the county seat.
 The county was named after [the Virginia lawyer and jurist] Philip P. Barbour, and it was the intention of the county court when it selected a name for the town to honor the given name of Mr. Barbour; giving it the feminine form, however, in conformity with the Latin language.
 The feminine of Philip is Philippa, and it was meant that such should be the name of the town.
 But because of misspellings and a misunderstanding of the origin of the name (confounding it with Philippi, an ancient city) the name finally took the form which it now has.
 On April 5, 1843, the third day of the first county court, it is 'ordered that the county seat of this county be known and called PHILLIPPA'.
 Except that the name has too many 'l's' the form was proper, according to what was originally intended.
 Later the name became Philippi, but even then it was oftener misspelled than spelled correctly."

 As Maxwell implies, St Paul's Epistle to the Philippians and the ancient Battle of Philippi were no doubt influential in the final form of the name.
 Philippi was established by charter in 1844.

 In 1852 Lemuel Chenoweth, an Appalachian architect and carpenter, built a covered bridge in Philippi to provide a link on the turnpike running between Beverly and Fairmont.
 The Philippi Covered Bridge spelled the end of the commercial ferry operation and is still the town's prominent landmark.